helper-uttam/just-speak/README.md

 After the success build of CI/CD completion the PR will be ready to be merged and if the mainter will merge the PR then it is automated that after merging the PR the changes will be pushed to the dockerhub.
 And there is a pipeline to deploy the docker hub image with Heroku.
 So, it'll be automatically deployed after successful merging.

-## For Contributors
-- > All contributors are welcome to this repo and feel free to raise an issue.

-### Contributors guiude-
-* Raise an issue.
-* I'll be suggesting if anything needed to your open issue.
-* Fork or clone this repo and give it a star.
-* After forking the repo check your repositories there you can see this repo named `justSpeak` then you can make changes to that forked repo.
-* After editing the code base you can simply raise a PR.

 ### Need Assistance for running this App on your Localhost?
 After downloading this project in **ZIP format** or **cloning** using GitHub CLI.